QoboLtd/PHRETS/README.md

 * HTTP Header management
 * Authentication
 * Session/Cookie management
-* PHP 8.2+ supported

 ### Installation

 The easiest way to get started is using [Composer](http://getcomposer.org) to install

 ```js
 {